Contents

 Nothing can teach you the ins and outs of Davis-Bacon like real-world experience, but the resources exist to educate yourself.
 Most contractors say the most frustrating part of working with Davis-Bacon wages is trying to find answers.
 Questions will come up, and the best source will always be the direct source.
 When in doubt, refer back to the most current text of the law itself and the Department of Laborā€™s resources.

-5. Construction payroll software is key for keeping Davis-Bacon wage requirements.
+5. Construction payroll software is key for keeping Davis-Bacon requirements.

-If understanding Davis-Bacon wage requirements is half the battle, the other half is compliance.
-It’s not enough to know the rules.
-Contractors have to find a way to manage the processes that let them comply with Davis-Bacon wage requirements.
-Your staff still needs to capture accurate timecards, use complex calculations and complete certified payroll reports.
+Understanding Davis-Bacon and Laborstandards is half the battle, but the other half is compliance.
+Knowing the rules is not enough.
+Construction contractors have to find a way to manage the processes that let them comply with Davis-Bacon wage requirements.
+Your staff still needs to capture accurate timecards, use complex calculations, and complete certified payroll reports.

 Construction accounting software helps by effectively managing more data, automating more processes, and reducing human error that can otherwise lead to underpayment, overpayment or misreporting.
 Hereā€™s how: